Thesider/GenericAPI/README.md

-# Enhanced Generic API
+# Generic API

-A comprehensive, production-ready .NET 9 Web API featuring advanced security, monitoring, real-time communication, and enterprise-grade architecture patterns.
+A generic API system that have the below feature

 ## 🚀 Features